-LogListener is a log collector provided by Tencent Cloud Log Service (CLS).
+LogListener is a log collector provided by Cloud Log Service (CLS).
 You can install and deploy it on a server to collect logs quickly.

-LogListener supports only Linux 64-bit operating systems but not Windows for the moment.
-It is compatible with mainstream Linux distributions.
-If it is incompatible with the Linux distribution you use, please submit a ticket for assistance.
+LogListener supports only Linux 64-bit operating systems and does not support Windows now.
+It is compatible with mainstream Linux operating system versions.
+If LogListener is incompatible with the Linux operating system version you use, please submit a ticket.

 |CentOS (64-bit)||CentOS_6.8_64-bit, CentOS_6.9_64-bit, CentOS_7.2_64-bit, CentOS_7.3_64-bit, CentOS_7.4_64-bit, CentOS_7.5_64-bit, CentOS_7.6_64-bit, CentOS_8.0_64-bit|